caiomolinaro/caiomolinaro/README.md

 # WELCOME :flushed:

-My name is Caio Molinaro, I'm 21 years old, I graduated from ETEC in the Computer Technician course, I work as a technician and I'm learning the development area :alien:
+My name is Caio Molinaro, I'm 21 years old, I graduated from ETEC in the Computer Technician course, I work as a technician and I'm learning the web development area :alien:

 I'm studying on online platforms and bootcamp :relieved: